japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

 When received, BlockManagerMasterEndpoint <<removeExecutor, executor `execId` is removed>> and the response `true` sent back.

-Posted when xref:BlockManagerMaster.adoc#removeExecutor[`BlockManagerMaster` removes an executor].
+Posted when BlockManagerMaster.md#removeExecutor[`BlockManagerMaster` removes an executor].

 === [[StopBlockManagerMaster]] StopBlockManagerMaster